Value Flows

 Our final experiments study the effects of the number of flow steps in the Euler method and the number of candidates in rejection sampling.
-We ablate over these hyperparameters and present the results in Fig.~\ref{fig:step}.
-Note that we keep the number of flow steps for the flow policy fixed, and only vary the number of flow steps in the return vector field.
-We observe that, on \texttt{puzzle-3x3} tasks, using a small number of flow steps can drastically decrease the success rate.
-Specifically, using only $5$ flow steps resulted in a $20\%$ decrease in success rate compared to the results with $10$ flow steps.
+We ablate the number of flow steps within $\{1, 2, 5, 10, 20, 30\}$ and ablate the number of rejection sampling candidates within $\{ 8, 16, 32, 64 \}$, presenting the results in Fig.~\ref{fig:step}.
+Note that we keep the number of flow steps for the flow policy fixed, and only vary the number of flow steps when sampling from the learned return model.
+We observe that, on the \texttt{cube-double-play-singletask-task2-v0} task, even using a very small number of flow steps ($1$ or $2$) does not significantly decrease the performance of \ours{}.
+In contrast, using a small number of flow steps on the \texttt{puzzle-3x3-play-singletask-task4-v0} task can drastically reduce the success rate.
+Specifically, using $5$ flow steps resulted in a $20\%$ decrease in success rate compared to the results with $10$ flow steps, while using $1$ or $2$ flow steps will result in near-zero success rates.
+We also observe that the performance saturates after increasing the number of flow steps to $10$.
 We conjecture that the number of flow steps affects the expressiveness and accuracy of the return distribution.